National Professional Organization Accreditation: Alignment with the California Accreditation System

 Alignment of Professional Organization's Accreditation Activities: The second step in utilizing a National Professional organization's accreditation process is to conduct a study of the accreditation activities utilized by the professional accrediting organization.
 Once the study of the accreditation activities has been completed, the Committee on Accreditation (COA) will make a determination of which, if any, of California's accreditation procedures may be waived or amended due to the organization's accreditation procedures.

-Program Assessment: Professional accreditation of a educator preparation program may stand in lieu of the Commission's Program Assessment process, if the COA has determined that the procedures address the critical aspects of California's Program Assessment process.
+Program Review: Professional accreditation of an educator preparation program may stand in lieu of the Commission's Program Review process if the COA has determined that the procedures address the critical aspects of California's Program Review process.

 Site Visit: The Commission will be involved in site visits designed to assess the institution or program sponsor's institutional capacity to offer educator preparation programs.
 These visits may be "joint visits" if the National Professional organization's accreditation procedures support this type of collaboration.